AGProjects/sylkrtc.js/API.md

 Getter property returning the current registration state.

-#### Account.setDeviceToken(oldToken, newToken)
+#### Account.setDeviceToken(token, platform, device, silent, app)

 Set the current device token for this account.
-The device token is an opaque string usually provided by the Firebase SDK which SylkServer can use to send push notifications.
+The device token is an opaque string usually provided by the Firebase SDK which SylkServer will inject with the other parameters as parameters into to contact header when a SIP account is registered.
+The parameter `silent` must be a boolean and all other parameters should be strings.

 ### Call